Research

 Graduate students carry out a significant portion of the Department's research under the guidance of experienced faculty and staff.
 Undergraduate students also participate in ongoing research

 This is an exciting time for the department as we have recently occupied a gleaming, state-of-the-art analytic lab facility called the Integrated Labs for Earth and Planetary Sciences (ILEPS).
-Please visit the links shown left for more information about the department's research.
+Please visit the links shown to the left for more information about the department's research.